Llenar70/allye-doc/Propensity Score Matching.md

 *   **Outcome Variable (Optional)**:
     *   The variable on which the effect of the treatment is to be evaluated.
 Examples include symptom improvement, test scores, etc.
     *   The widget can optionally estimate the Average Treatment Effect (ATE) using Inverse Propensity Weighting (IPW) when an outcome is provided and "Calculate IPW" is enabled.
 The outcome can be numerical or discrete (categorical outcomes are internally encoded).
+    *   For discrete outcomes, you must specify the outcome value to treat as 0 (baseline).
+All other categories are treated as 1 when calculating IPW/ATE.
 *   **Meta Variables (Optional)**:
     *   Identifiers or additional information not directly used in the analysis but to be retained in the data.
 Examples include patient ID.